 Citizens are taking matters into their own hands to protect their health

 In 2014, Steps Coalition was invited by local residents in Pascagoula to help them organize a campaign to protect public health and their local environment from nearby industrial pollution.
 With the support of the Steps Coalition, the residents organized and formed a neighborhood group, Cherokee Concerned Citizens (CCC).
 Since forming, the CCC have met with MDEQ, city and county officials, the EPA, and the Mississippi Department of Health making their case about their environmental and public health concerns.
 Recently Steps Coalition partnered with Community Science Institute to train the CCC to take their own air samples.
-This data and other information they collect will be used to document and understand the impacts of the industrial pollution and to advance their advocacy campaign to reduce their exposure to industrial pollution and relocate residents.
+This data and other information they have collected will be used to document and understand the impacts of the industrial pollution and to advance their advocacy campaign to reduce their exposure to industrial pollution and relocate residents.

 To learn more about the Toxic Trespass Program, contact Jennifer Crosslin at email@example.com